mcramileux/mcramileux-music-sphere-project/README.md

 # MusicSphere: Album Fondness & Feedback
 23rd Challenge: Final Project - MERN Stack Single-Page Application

+## Description
+MusicSphere is an music search engine powered by Spotify API.
+By searching the artists, you will be able to see the albums and favorite it placing to your profile.
+All searches won't be accepted not unless you are a member.

+This application is a MERN Single Page Application, deployed in Heroku with MOngoDB.

 ## User Story

 ## Acceptance Criteria